PERT Method: How It Actually Works in Project Scheduling (2026)

 Forward Pass Calculations specify the minimum dates at which each activity can be performed and, ultimately, the minimum duration of a project.

-Forward Pass Calculation Program Evaluation And Review Technique
+Forward Pass Calculation Program Evaluation and Review Technique

-Backward Pass Calculations of Program Evaluation and Review Technique determine the latest dates by which each activity can be performed without increasing the project’s minimum duration.
+Backward Pass Calculations determine the latest dates by which each activity can be performed without increasing the project’s minimum duration.

 After completing the backward pass calculation, you can easily determine the critical path.
 In project management, “float” or “slack” is the amount of time that a task can be delayed without affecting the deadlines of other subsequent tasks, or the project’s final delivery date.
 Total float/slack is 0 on the critical path.

-Pert Method -Activity
+PERT Method -Activity

 Total Float: LS – ES = 18-15 = 3